-Cloud storage startup Wasabi has completed a huge funding found – $68 million, coming after $8.9m and $10.8m A and B-rounds last year.
+Cloud storage startup Wasabi has completed a huge funding round – $68 million, coming after $8.9m and $10.8m A and B-rounds last year.
 It’s called a B-round and so will be part of the $10.8m 2017 B-round exercise.
 Total funding now stands at $87.7m, according to our calculations.

-The round was not fuelled by traditional VCs; investment came instead from industry veterans and family offices.
+The round was not fuelled by traditional VCs.
+Investment came instead from industry veterans and family offices.

-Co-founder and CEO David Friend said: “Wasabi will go global this year and cloud storage will become a utility like bandwidth or electricity – it will be cheap, fast and available everywhere.”
+CEO David Friend said: “Wasabi will go global this year and cloud storage will become a utility like bandwidth or electricity – it will be cheap, fast and available everywhere.”

 Its marketing pitch is simple; “No more tiers.
 Pay one low price that’s 80% less than Amazon S3.”

-In March 2018 we noted: “Wasabi is AWS S3 bit-compatible, and costs a flat $.0039/GB/Month with a 1TB minimum usage.
+In March 2018 I noted: “Wasabi is AWS S3 bit-compatible, and costs a flat $.0039/GB/Month with a 1TB minimum usage.
 It also offers immutable buckets.”
 Wasabi claims its service is 6x the speed of S3, and there are no data egress fees.

-Analyst Sushrutha Sadashiva at Frost & Sullivan provided this canned quote for Wasabi: “Their foresight in recognizing that the storage industry will eventually have a one-size-fits-all type of cloud storage allowed the company to develop an affordable storage solution which is capable of accommodating the exponential rise of data inflow in near future while meeting the needs of a wide range of customers.”
+Analyst Sushrutha Sadashiva at Frost & Sullivan provided this canned quote for Wasabi: “Their foresight in recognising that the storage industry will eventually have a one-size-fits-all type of cloud storage allowed the company to develop an affordable storage solution which is capable of accommodating the exponential rise of data inflow in near future while meeting the needs of a wide range of customers.”